Doing Business in Israel 2021

 You are probably doing taxable business in Israel if you conduct business activities physically in Israel or operate in Israel via an agent who can commit you.
 Israel’s tax treaties and the OECD Multilateral Instrument refine these criteria for foreign companies – check out any applicable treaty.
 Don’t forget to check out VAT too – Israeli rules differ from other countries’ rules.

 Decide if you want to operate as a company or as a self-employed individual (=independent contractor).
-Companies offer limited liability protection from most lawsuits and are useful for deferring part of the tax on undistributed profits of up to NIS 5 million.
+Companies offer limited liability protection from most lawsuits and may be useful for deferring part of the tax on undistributed profits of up to NIS 5 million.
 But almost every company needs an annual audit which has a cost.
-New rules tax the income of personal service companies as salary or trading income at rates ranging up to 50% in certain cases.
+But “wallet company” rules tax the income of personal service companies as salary or trading income at rates ranging up to 50% in certain cases.

 Business Tax Rates:

-Preferred income derived by preferred industrial and tech enterprises is liable to company tax of 6% – 7.5% in development area A, 6% – 16% elsewhere in Israel, without time limit.
-Dividends are taxed at 4 %-20%.
-The resulting combined tax burden on distributed profits is 9.76% – 32.8% subject to any tax treaty.
+Preferred income derived by preferred industrial and tech enterprises is liable to company tax of 7.5% in development area A, 16% elsewhere in Israel, without time limit.
+Dividends are generally taxed at 20%.
+The resulting combined tax burden on distributed profits is generally 26% – 32.8% subject to any tax treaty.
+Lower rates are possible for certain large enterprises with annual revenues over NIS 10 billion.

 There are also tax breaks for: capital gains of foreign resident investors, trust owned vehicles (TOV‘s), agriculture, approved rental buildings, oil and gas exploration and production and movie productions.
 R&D grants typically range up to 50% and up to 100% financing in designated incubators.
 Loans of up to NIS 125,000 are available from the Ministry of Aliya & Immigration Integration – see: https://www.gov.il/en/service/loans-fund-immigrants-initiators-and-returning-residents